defenseunicorns-labs/uds-rke2-demo/docs/deploy-uds-on-rke2.md

 ### Integrating a Mission App

 UDS uses a custom `Package` resource backed by a UDS K8s controller to automatically integrate and secure mission applications with minimal configuration.
 An example of such a configuration for the app [PodInfo](https://github.com/stefanprodan/podinfo) exists in the [demo repo](https://github.com/defenseunicorns/uds-rke2-demo/tree/main/podinfo).
-It can deployed into the UDS RKE2 cluster by running the following command from the root of the repo:
+It can be deployed into the UDS RKE2 cluster by running the following command from the root of the repo:

 ```
 uds run deploy-podinfo
 ```

-For a more in-depth explanation of `Package` resources, see the [Package CR](https://uds.defenseunicorns.com/reference/configuration/custom-resources/packages-v1alpha1-cr/) reference docs and the [Integrating an Application with UDS Core](https://uds.defenseunicorns.com/tutorials/create-uds-package/) tutorial
+For a more in-depth explanation of `Package` resources, see the [Package CR](https://uds.defenseunicorns.com/reference/configuration/custom-resources/packages-v1alpha1-cr/) reference docs and the [Integrating an Application with UDS Core](https://uds.defenseunicorns.com/tutorials/create-uds-package/) tutorial.